 I don’t remember how much it cost, but you can get one for £35 from screwfix today.
 This is not a huge amount considering it is a fairly substantial tool and my expectations for it doing a good job were low.

-At this stage I have to confess to a failure in my normal painstaking (some would say anally retentive) research, and I quickly accepted a view that I saw repeated many times by various – largely American – woodworking pundits on t’internet.
-As an aide to the reader I have distilled the information below:
+At this stage I have to confess to a failure in my normal tendency for painstaking (some would say anally retentive) research into prospective purchases, and I quickly accepted a view that I saw repeated many times by various – largely American – woodworking pundits on t’internet.
+The thinking goes:

 - Buy the best tools you can afford (or “buy cheap buy twice”)

-- The only decent planes currently in production are from Lie Nielson (often abbreviated LN) or Lee Valley (LV) or – less frequently – Clifton (not abbreviated by anyone, but based in Sheffield – hooray!) and Quangsheng (a Chinese maker – cue much hand-wringing about the impact of knock-off Chinese goods on US industry)1)As we shall discover, bar some notably innovative work by Veritas, all modern plane designs are in fact copies of designs pioneered by Stanley at the end of the 19th Century
+- Very few companies still make decent planes, the two most notable being Lie Nielsen and Lee Valley (Veritas).
+Honourable mentions go to Clifton (Sheffield) and Quangsheng (a Chinese maker – cue much hand-wringing about the impact of knock-off Chinese goods on US industry, although s we shall discover, bar some notably innovative work by Veritas, all modern plane designs are in fact copies of designs pioneered by Stanley at the end of the 19th Century)

 - if you only buy one plane buy a low angled block plane from one of the above